wveducation/teachwv/src/pages/bachelors-degree.md

 ---
 ## Option 1: Traditional Programs that Lead to Licensure

-West Virginia is home to a variety of colleges and universities that offer education preparation programs leading to a bachelor’s degree, master’s degree or providing coursework required for licensure at the graduate level as part of a post-bachelor’s certification program.
+West Virginia is home to a variety of colleges and universities that offer education preparation programs leading to a bachelor’s degree, master’s degree, or providing coursework required for licensure at the graduate level as part of a post-bachelor certification program.

 This pathway is perfect for the following: